tarunravi/WorkShop_AcademiesHacks/README.md

 3. Enable the **Inline Editor**, by clicking the Enabled button.
 4. Make sure you are under **index.js**.
 5. **Delete** all the code currently in the Inline Editor, and replace it with **[this](https://github.com/MyWorldRules/LGxVoiceControl/blob/master/index.js).**
-6. In the code, replace *DATABASEURL* with your database URL.
+6. In the code, replace *FIREBASEURL* with your database URL.
 When you copy your Database URL, remove the HTTPS://.
 It should look something like this: `ws://NAME.firebaseio.com/`.
-7. In the code, replace *BROADNAME* with the broad name from your database.
+7. In the code, replace *NAME* with the broad name from your database.
 Mine looks like this: `return admin.database().ref('motorState').transaction((location) => {`.
 8. In the code, replace *NAMEOFINTENT* to what your intent name is.
 Mine looks like this: `intentMap.set('AskLocation', handleLocation);`
+9. In the code, replace every occurence of *(PARAMETER)* to the name of your (PARAMETER).
+Mine was *Motor*
 9. Click on **DEPLOY**.
 10. After it deployes, you can test it out.
 On the **Try it now** field, type in a greeting (like hi, hello etc).
 It will respond `Hi!
-What do you want to see?`, now type in a country name.
-It will finally respond `Thank You...
-Viewing (name of your country) on Liquid Galaxy`!
+Tell me when you want to turn on the motor.` (Or whatever you set it to before).
+Then say something containing your keyword.
+It will respond.

 ### Linux Installation
 Use the termial for the installation